 DO NOT contact the Reporting Party.
-You may immediately want to contact a staff or faculty member of your choosing who can act as your advisor.
-You may also contact the Office of Student Life which can explain the university's procedures for addressing sexual misconduct complaints.
+The Title IX Coordinator will contact you and work with you to identify a University employee who can act as your advisor.
 You may also want to talk to a confidential counselor or seek other community assistance.